 |Page top Previous Homepage Next||

 Also known as a Scatter Graph, Point Graph, X-Y Plot, Scatter Chart or Scattergram.

-Scatterplots use a collection of points placed using Cartesian Coordinates to display values from two variables.
-By displaying a variable in each axis, you can detect if a relationship or correlation between the two variables exists.
+A Scatterplot places points on a Cartesian Coordinates system to display all the values between two variables.
+By having an axis for each variable, you can detect if a relationship or correlation between the two exists.

-Various types of correlation can be interpreted through the patterns displayed on Scatterplots.
-These are: positive (values increase together), negative (one value decreases as the other increases), null (no correlation), linear, exponential and U-shaped.
+The kind of correlation can be interpreted through the patterns revealed on a Scatterplot.
+These are: positive (values increase together), negative (one value decreases as the other increases) or null (no correlation).
+The shape of the correlation can be described as: linear, exponential and U-shaped.
 The strength of the correlation can be determined by how closely packed the points are to each other on the graph.
 Points that end up far outside the general cluster of points are known as outliers.

 Scatterplots are ideal when you have paired numerical data and you want to see if one variable impacts the other.
-However, do remember that correlation is not causation and another unnoticed variable may be influencing results.
+However, do remember that correlation is not causation and another unnoticed or indirect variable may be influencing the results.

 Tools to Generate Visualisation